-The Holy Orthodox Order of Saint George the Great Martyr is an international, confraternal, religious, lay, pan-Orthodox order of Christian chivalry formally blessed in 2019 with the ecclesiastical blessing of His Eminence Metropolitan Hilarion, First Hierarch of the Russian Orthodox Church Outside Russia.
+The Holy Orthodox Order of Saint George the Great Martyr is an international, confraternal, religious, lay, pan-Orthodox order of Christian chivalry formally blessed in 2019 with the ecclesiastical blessing of His Eminence Metropolitan Hilarion, the Late First Hierarch of the Russian Orthodox Church Outside Russia.

 As an Orthodox order of knighthood, the Order is open to any Orthodox Christian (both male and female, cleric or lay) who is in good and moral standing with the Church.

 The Order is additionally open to non-Orthodox, Trinitarian Christians who profess the Nicene-Constantinopolitan Creed of 381 AD and who support the works and charitable activities of the Order of Saint George the Great Martyr.
 Non-Orthodox Christians form a distinct class and become non-voting companion members.

 The Order was founded for the purpose of caring for the Orthodox Christians of the Holy Land and Greater Middle East who find themselves in need, want, or under persecution for their faith.
 Thus, the Order takes very seriously its desire to see full dignity, human rights, and freedom for all Orthodox Christians, regardless of where they live.
 For this reason, the Order places upon itself the responsibility to try and advocate for those Orthodox Christians who are not free.

 The Order is a self-governing, independent body, having its own governing institution.
 As the Order’s activities are international, so too is its membership.
 The seat of the Order is in the township of Saint James, New York on Long Island at the Monastery of Saint Dionysios the Areopagite.